hal-efecan/mavenist/content/blog/sneaker-basics/sneakers.md

 ![instagram](B2ZVoCEhvIw)

-Converse shoes are distinguished by a number of features, including the company's star insignia, the All Star's rubber sole, smooth rounded toe, and wrap-around strip.
+Converse shoes are distinguished by a number of features, including the company's star insignia, the All Star's rubber sole, smooth rounded toe, and wrap-around stripe.
 Initially developed as a basketball shoe in the early 20th century.
 The Chuck Taylor design has remained largely unchanged since its introduction in the 1920s.
 The shoe is made of a stitched upper portion, a toe cap that's usually made of white rubber and a rubber sole.
 Although Chuck Taylors are made of various materials such as leather, the original and most widely known version of the shoe is made from cotton canvas.